cyweee/self-edu/README.md

 This is a minimalist offline organizer for systematizing the learning process, allowing you to plan your schedule, manage tasks with completion marks, and store and categorize useful links and materials with a flexible tagging system.

-> **Currently, Russian is set as the default language in the app, but English will be available soon.**
 ---

 ## Instalation